A 15 year-old Vinschool student offered a full scholarship at a prestigious British school

 Nguyen Minh Diep, alumni of Vinschool secondary school, is one of two Vietnamese students to be offered a full-scholarship at the National Mathematics and Science College.
 Minh Diep shared the tips of how she secured her full-scholarship and her interesting personal experiences after the first semester in her school.

 The National Mathematics and Science College is the dream school for STEAM-subject lovers (Science, Technology, Engineering, Arts and Maths).
-Success at this school is an important step for students who wish to go on to attend a world-class college such as Oxford, Cambridge, Harvard or MIT…
+Success at this school is an important step for students who wish to go on to attend a world-class university such as Oxford, Cambridge, Harvard or MIT.

 Prior to this, at the World Scholar’s Cup in 2016, Minh Diep took home 8 Gold and many Silver medals during the 3 rounds in Ha Noi (Viet Nam), Bangkok (Thailand) and Yale (USA).
 After graduating from Vinschool Secondary School, she was top of her cohort in the Dual Diploma program at Ha Noi Amsterdam High school, Chu Văn An, and was eligible for admission into the specialized Chemistry class at Chu Văn An.
 Not only is she an across-the-board outstanding student, Minh Diep also has a special passion for Chemistry and dreams of becoming a chemistry teacher in the future.